felipe16030/LoxInterpreter/Chapter7.md

 ### Evaluating Expressions

 We will need an `interpret()` method to evaluate any syntax we parse and thus we use the visitor pattern again.

+### Runtime ERrors

+These are failures detected while the program is running

+Right now, if the user comes accross a runtime error, the JVM will throw an error and unwind, leaving the user with a java error trace stack.

+#### Detecting Runtime Errors

+Our current, tree-walk interpreter needs to unwind should a runtime error occur.